DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 DR and matches the suit or color (i.e., red/black), it is either a Suited or Color Success.
 If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited or Color Miss.
-Suit and Color will only matter under specific circumstances, for certain character Powers, gear types or Enemy defenses.
+Suit and Color will only matter under specific circumstances; for certain character Powers, item types or defenses.
 There is no critical failure in Deck of Adventures.

-**For example**, when a Xena attempts to jump across a chasm, the GM reveals a TC of the 8 of clubs and a DR of 2, asking for an Athletics check.
+**For example**, when Xena attempts to jump across a chasm, the GM reveals a TC of the 8 of Clubs and a DR of 2, asking for an Athletics check.
 If the player's Athletics modifier is +1, the check is ...
 1. A Critical Success if they draw the 8 of Clubs.
 They might perfectly make the jump, impressing their allies, and catch a glimpse of something important in the